ki225/free-ran-ue.github.io/doc/doc-design-document/01-userspace-gtp-u.md

 ```

 1. Create a TUN device in the UE to serve as a virtual network interface for user traffic.
-2. The UE reads packets from the TUN device in user space and sends them to the RAN simulator via TCP.
+2. The UE reads packets from the TUN device in user space and sends them to the RAN simulator via UDP.
 3. The RAN simulator receives the data from the UE and encapsulates the packets as GTP-U packets with the assigned TEID.
 4. The RAN simulator sends the encapsulated GTP-U packets to the UPF over UDP (port 2152).